Current Lab Members

 Susan Kabat was an M.S. student in SNRE.
 Susan developed microsatellite DNA markers in order to study population structure of the common milkweed (Asclepias syriacae) (advised by Mark Hunter)

 Shalene Jha (coadvised by John Vandermeer) was the first PhD to graduate from the Dick lab.
 Shalene studied gene flow of native trees located in shade coffee farms in Chiapas, Mexico.
-Shalene is now an assistant professor at University of Texas at Austin.
+Shalene is a faculty member at University of Texas at Austin.

 Roosevelt García-Villacorta initiated studies of comparative phylogeography of figs and associated wasp pollinators in Panama and Peru.
-Roosevelt is doing his PhD at the University of Edinburgh.
+Roosevelt completed his PhD at the University of Edinburgh.

 Susana Pereira was our first lab manager from 2006-2007.
 Susana organized the lab startup and trained a large cohort of students.
 She is now living in Germany.